Kagescan/fangame/README.md

 1. first version, written with python and pygame lib
 2. second version, written with c++ and SFML.
 Version 2.1 : remake of the version 2.0.
 Never finished !
-3. third version, written with JS and html dom.
+3. third version, written with JS and html dom, using [Monogatari]().
 I hope it will be the last !

 ### Contributing
 Please contact me before : <kagescan@legtux.org>